In this article, you will learn

 The following options are available for defining a Serial Number:

-- Start [64] – specifies the number at which the serial numbering should begin.
+- Start [64] – defines the number at which the sequence should begin.

-- Increment [65] – defines the increment between serial numbers.
-The step value is applied to all subsequent numbers.
+- Increment [65] – defines the value by which the serial number increments.
+The increment is applied to all subsequent numbers.

-- Width [66] – specifies the minimum number of digits for the serial number.
+- Width [66] – defines the minimum number of digits the serial number should have.
 If the number is shorter than the defined width, leading zeros will be added.

-- Randomly Distributed [67] – specifies whether the Serial Numbers should be generated in ascending, descending, or randomly order.
-In all cases, each Serial Number is used only once.
+- Randomly Distributed [67] – specifies whether the serial numbers should be assigned in ascending, descending, or randomly order.
+In all cases, each serial number is used only once.

 Data Source "Date"

-If Date [70] is selected as the option Data Source, you can either define a fixed date or generate a date based on the system date with an optional offset.
-Additionally, you can specify the format in which the date should be displayed.
+If Date [70] is selected as the option Data Source, you can generate either a fixed date or a date based on the system date with an optional offset.
+Additionally, you can define the format in which the date should be displayed.

 Figure 12: The tab Content with selected Data Source Date

-The following configuration options are available for defining a Date:
+The following options are available for defining a Date:

-- Options [71] – select whether the date should be a sequential series, a fixed/static date, or a date depending on the System Date + Offset.
+- Options [71] – select whether to create a series, a static date, or a date depending on the System Date + Offset.

-- Offset [72] – define the number of days to add to the System Date.
-This setting is only applicable when System Date + Offset is selected.
+- Offset [72] – specify the number of days to be added to the System Date.
+This option is only available if System Date + Offset is selected.

 - Format [73] – select the desired output format for the date, e.g., 10.04.2022, 10.04.22, 10 April 2022, Sun, 10 April 2022 ...